 - Taking antiviral medications during the last weeks of pregnancy to reduce the risk of transmission

-- Choosing cesarean delivery if the mother has genital herpes
+- Choosing cesarean delivery if the mother has genital herpes–this measure can effectively reduce the risk of herpes transmission during birth.

 - Practicing safe sex during pregnancy